 Erica is a teacher blogger I have been following since the start of my teaching career.
 I mentioned her in my Top 13 Teacher Blogs for Early Childhood post because she’s a 1st grade teacher that has lots of great resources.
 It has been fun seeing how her classroom has evolved through the years.
 I wasn’t surprised when I saw her stunning farmhouse classroom!
 She has links for EVERYTHING in her classroom.
 Such a great jumping off point for inspiration.

 Interested in additional classroom themes?
-I’ve created several farmhouse inspired themes of my own, in addition to other themes available in the classroom decor section of my Tacky the Teacher store:
+I’ve created several farmhouse-inspired themes of my own, available in the classroom decor section of my Tacky the Teacher store:

 Feel free to check out the entire classroom theme or simply pick and choose the pieces you need to create a one-of-a-kind farmhouse classroom of your own! 🙂